Resources for Businesses and Employees Affected by the Economic Impacts of COVID-19

-If you have a question about if your business is an "essential service," please carefully review the Health Order dated March 31, 2020 and if your specific question is not addressed, contact our Call Center 1-844-729-8410, 8 AM to 5 PM.
+If you have a question about if your business is an "essential service," please carefully review the latest Health Order, and if your specific question is not addressed, contact our Coronavirus Call Center at 1-844-729-8410, 8 AM to 5 PM.
 Assistance provided in English, Spanish and interpreters for over 200 different languages.

 Unemployment Relief for Reduced Work Hours or Layoffs visit State of California Labor & Workforce Development Agency